ourshell/Our-Coin/drafts/meme-contest.md

 ### **Our Meme Mission**

-**Comrades, gather around!** The Meme Revolution for **OURCOIN ($OCN)** is upon us, and your creativity is the secret weapon we need to propel it to victory.
-Prepare for glory—and prizes!
+**Comrades, gather around!** The revolution for **OURCOIN ($OCN)** is upon us, and your creativity is the secret weapon we need to propel it to victory.
+Prepare for glory — and prizes!

 ---